World Literature on Medicinal Plants from Pankaj Oudhia’s Medicinal Plant Database -76

 Histological and biochemical markers of the

-liver of Wistar rats on subchronic oral
+Wistar rats on subchronic oral

 administration of green tea.
 North Am J Med